khanahmad4527/luxefemme/README.md

-# Homedecor
+# LuxeFemme

-Welcome to Homedecor, an e-commerce platform that allows you to easily browse and purchase a wide range of home decor products.
-Whether you're looking to redecorate your living room, spruce up your bedroom, or add a personal touch to your home office, Homedecor has everything you need to make your space feel like your own.
+Welcome to LuxeFemme, an e-commerce platform that allows you to easily browse and purchase a wide range of home decor products.
+Whether you're looking to redecorate your living room, spruce up your bedroom, or add a personal touch to your home office, LuxeFemme has everything you need to make your space feel like your own.

 Our user-friendly interface makes it easy to browse and shop for products, and with our powerful search and filtering tools, you can quickly and easily find the perfect items to suit your style and budget.
-With Homedecor, you can turn your house into a home in no time.
+With LuxeFemme, you can turn your house into a home in no time.

 ## Table of Contents
 - [A Collaborative Project](#a-collaborative-project)